 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I recently moved into an efficiency apartment and will have to do a lot of my cooking in a microwave.
 If anyone can share some microwave recipes and meals, I would appreciate it.
-I am tired of eating out all the time, so anything will help.

 I am looking for a good recipe book for microwave/convection oven cooking.